ceci96p/libraryapi/README.md

   +Add a route to access this component in the of checked-out module +Verify that the user can load the page when clicking the navigation button.

-  - I did not got the chance to look at this in depth but I understood that I had to create a new Angular component and then make a route that woud allow me to get there from teh checked-out module and that it had to be viewable from 'Checked Out' option from teh main menu
+  - I did not got the chance to look at this indepth but I understood that I had to create a new Angular component and then make a route that woud allow me to get there from the checked-out module and that it had to be viewable from 'Checked Out' option from the main menu

 #5 On the profile page please add the existing components for the two checkout module components in the tab on the page
   +Currently checked-out books components
   +Checked-out books history

-  - I did not got the chance to look at this in depth but the idea would be to get the list of the checked-out  by userID when calling GET '/api/members/{id}' and then use the fields "whenSignedOut"  and "whenReturned" dates to display the 'Checked-out books history' and for the objects that have "whenReturned" value == null then would be part of the 'Currently checked-out books components" list
+  - I did not got the chance to look at this in-depth but the idea would be to get the list of the checked-out by userID when calling GET '/api/members/{id}' and then use the fields "whenSignedOut"  and "whenReturned" dates to display the 'Checked-out books history' and for the objects that have "whenReturned" value == null then would be part of the 'Currently checked-out books components" list

 #6 In the BooksService the getBookMetaData should return the books metadata(GoogleBooksMetadata).
 Please integrate with the google books api to get meta data for the book and display it in the book details component.

   - I tried to write this function by doing a get REST operation to get the json file from the Google Books API and then navigate through the file to return a           'GoogleBooksMetadata' Observable from the fields I needed to fill in the interface for the 'GoogleBooksMetadata'.
-I did not get a chance to test this because I     coudl not get the Book Details component to display.
+I did not get a chance to test this because I     could not get the Book Details component to display.

 #7 On books details component please complete the following